Aria the Scarlet Ammo: Anime

 A 12-episode anime television series adaptation, directed by Takashi Watanabe and produced by J.C.Staff, aired in Japan between April 15 and July 1, 2011.
 The opening theme is "Scarlet Ballet" by May'n and the ending theme is "Camellia no Hitomi" (カメリアの瞳, Kameria no Hitomi) by Aiko Nakano.
 An original video animation episode was released on December 21, 2011.
 The anime is licensed in North America by Funimation, in Australia by Madman Entertainment, and in the United Kingdom by Manga Entertainment.
 The anime made its North American television debut on the Funimation Channel on November 27, 2012.

 An anime adaptation of Aria the Scarlet Ammo AA, a spin-off manga series written by Shogako Tachibana and produced by Doga Kobo aired in Japan between October 6 and December 22, 2015.
 The opening theme is "Bull's Eye" by Nano while the ending theme is "Pulse" (パルス, Parusu) by Ayane Sakura and Rie Kugimiya.
 The series is also licensed in North America by Funimation, who simulcasted the series as it aired.

 Reception

 The Aria the Scarlet Ammo light novels have sold over 5 million copies as of April 2014.
+By December 2020, it had sold over 9 million copies.